-The CS/SS (chip-select or slave-select) H1.9 pin is active low, and must be pulled-low before the host initiates SPI communications.
+The CS (chip-select) H1.9 pin is active low, and must be pulled-low before the host initiates SPI communications.
 It can be permanently tied low if the SPI bus is not shared with other devices.

-When the CFA835 has packet data available to read in its outgoing SPI buffer, the H1.12 dataready/interrupt pin will be driven low.
+When the CFA835 has packet data available to read in its outgoing SPI buffer, the H1.12 data-ready/interrupt pin will be driven low.
 The H1.12 pin is open-drain so must be pulled-up externally.
 The host device should monitor the state of this pin, and initiate a SPI data read sequence while it is low.
 The pin will return to a hi-z state when the outgoing buffer is empty.